 Local Chapter's Web Address: http://mercer.phimu.org/

-For more information about fall recruitment 2017, please see the links below!
-Information for fall 2018 recruitment will be available by May 2017.
+For more information about fall recruitment 2018, please see the links below!

 Mercer practices "delayed recruitment."
 This means that Greek organizations do not actively recruit during the first few weeks of the fall semester.
 All first year students, male and female, must abide by the contact policies in place during this time.
 Violations can result in the inability to join a chapter.
 For a full explanation of the policy please read our Delayed Recruitment Guidelines.